keploy/samples-go/echo-sql/README.md

 # Using Docker

-Keploy can be used on Linux & Windows through Docker, and on MacOS by the help of [Colima](https://docs.keploy.io/docs/server/macos/installation/#using-colima)
+Keploy can be used on Linux, Windows and MacOS through Docker.

+Note: To run Keploy on MacOS through [Docker](https://docs.docker.com/desktop/release-notes/#4252) the version must be ```4.25.2``` or above.

 ## Create Keploy Alias
 To establish a network for your application using Keploy on Docker, follow these steps.